 Early Life of Major Dhyan Chand

 Major Dhyan Chand was born to a Rajput family in Allahabad on August 29, 1905.
 His original name was Dhyan Singh.
-His father is Sameshwar Singh and Mother is Sharadha Singh.
+His father is Sameshwar Singh and his Mother is Sharadha Singh.
 His father was in the British Indian Army and played hockey in the army.

 Dhyan Chand joined the Indian Army at the age of 16.
 It was in the Army where he took up hockey.
-He used to practice hockey at night only in moonlight, as there were no floodlights in India.
+He used to practice hockey at night only in the moonlight, as there were no floodlights in India.
 Hence, his teammates named him ‘Chand’, meaning the moon.
 Between 1922 and 1926, Chand played many army hockey tournaments and regimental games.

 His Career as a Hockey Player